Left-right asymmetry in predicting brain activity from LLMs' representations emerges with their formal linguistic competence: Results

-In this last experiment, we check if the previous results are replicable in another language.
-To this end, we use French data from Le Petit Prince (French text, French fMRI average subject) and evaluate the main model, OLMo-2 7B, on French benchmarks.
-The results are displayed on Fig.~\ref{fig:olmo-2_rv_fr}.
+Are the previous results specific to English or do they replicate in other languages?
+We investigate this question using the French and Chinese fMRI datasets available from the \textit{Le Petit Prince} project.
+As we did for English, we evaluate the main model, OLMo-2 7B, on French and Chinese, both on formal and functional benchmarks.

+Results are displayed on Fig.~\ref{fig:olmo-2_rv_fr_cn}.
+Similar to the findings for English, the evolution of formal competence follows more closely the left-right asymmetry than does the performance on benchmarks assessing higher language understanding (see also Supplementary Fig.~\ref{fig:olmo-2_rv_sigmoid_fr_cn} for a quantitative assessment of the alignments).

-As expected given that that OLMo-2 7B was primarily trained on English, its development of formal French competence is delayed and progresses more slowly compared to English, and so does the left-right hemispheric asymmetry in brain scores.
-However, like in English, the evolution of grammatical competence follows more closely the left-right asymmetry than does the performance on French Hellaswag, assessing knowledge and reasoning.
-Supplementary Fig.~\ref{fig:olmo-2_rv_sigmoid_fr} comparing the parameters of fitted sigmoids of all the relevant quantities, confirms this.
+As expected given that OLMo-2 7B was primarily trained on English, the development of its formal competence in French or Chinese is delayed and progresses more slowly compared to English, and so does the left-right hemispheric asymmetry in brain correlations.
+Supplementary Fig.~\ref{fig:olmo-2_rv_sigmoid_fr_cn}, comparing the parameters of fitted sigmoids of all the relevant quantities, confirms this.